Chaebol Families Decoded: The Korean Conglomerates Behind the Brands You Use Every Day

 Key facts

-• The top 5 chaebol account for 52.2 percent of Korea's entire stock market capitalization as of November 2025.
+- The top 5 chaebol by market value (Samsung, SK, Hyundai Motor, LG, and HD Hyundai) account for 52.2 percent of Korea's entire stock market capitalization as of November 2025.

-You have probably used three chaebol products before breakfast
+You have probably used four chaebol products before breakfast

-Your morning starts on a Samsung Galaxy or LG phone.
-You take the elevator in a Raemian (래미안) or Hillstate (힐스테이트) apartment.
-You stop at a GS25 (지에스25) on the way to the subway and buy a Chilsung Cider (칠성사이다).
+Your morning starts on a Samsung Galaxy.
+The signal comes from SK Telecom or LG U+.
+You take the elevator in a Raemian (래미안), Hillstate (힐스테이트), or Xi (자이) apartment.
+You stop at a GS25 (지에스25) on the way to the subway.
 You pay with a Hyundai Card.
-By 9 AM, four of Korea's largest family conglomerates have already touched your morning.
+Before 9 AM, four or five of Korea's largest family conglomerates have already touched your morning.

 Chaebol (재벌) are South Korea's family-owned industrial groups.
-The Big 5, Samsung, SK, Hyundai Motor, LG, and Lotte, account for 52.2 percent of Korea's entire stock market capitalization as of November 2025.
+The Big 5 by assets, Samsung, SK, Hyundai Motor, LG, and Lotte, dominate the economy.
+Measured by stock-market value, the top five listed groups (Samsung, SK, Hyundai Motor, LG, and HD Hyundai, which edges out Lotte on this basis) account for 52.2 percent of Korea's entire market capitalization as of November 2025.
 They built the apartments you live in, run the hospitals you visit, and produce most of what you see in Korean supermarkets.

 What a chaebol is